----------------Homemade Laundry Soap------------------------

 1 bar of dr. bronzers grated ( I like the lavender!)

-1 cup Washing soda (you can make with baking soda, see bottom of
+1 cup Washing soda (you can make with baking soda, see bottom of post for directions)

 1/2 cup Borax